Portland Chess Association (PCA)

 Most scholastic tournaments in Oregon and Washington (and a few in Idaho and British Columbia) are rated in this system.
 The idea behind rating scholastic tournaments in the NWSRS instead of US Chess is that it prevents new and lower level players from having to pay for US Chess membership and the organizers from paying a US Chess rating fee.
 Many scholastic tournaments that have multiple sections based on skill level also rate the higher level sections in US Chess since these players are generally more experienced and serious about chess and have no problem in paying the US Chess membership fee.
-The PCC currently rates the Friday Scholastic Quads, Friday Open Quads, and Sunday Quads in the NWSRS (in addition to rating them in US Chess) as these are the PCC events that attract more lower level scholastic players.
-The Friday Open Quads and Sunday Quads are two of the small number of open (“adult”) tournaments that are currently rated in the NWSRS.
+The PCC currently rates the Friday Scholastic Quads and the Sunday (Open) Quads in the NWSRS (the Sunday Quads are also US Chess rated) as these are the PCC events that attract more lower level scholastic players.
+The Sunday Quads is one of a small number of open (“adult”) tournaments that is currently rated in the NWSRS.
 The calendar located on the NWSRS site is usually the best place to find information about scholastic events in Oregon and Washington.

 US Chess Federation (US Chess-formerly known as USCF)